google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 between the two is that Phantom uses an older version of WebKit as its rendering engine while Headless Chrome uses the latest version of Blink.

-At the moment, Phantom also provides a higher level API than the [DevTools Protocol][dtprotocol].
+At the moment, Phantom also provides a higher level API than the [DevTools Protocol][dtviewer].

 **Where do I report bugs?**